Irish Baked Salmon and Cream Sauce

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Irish Baked Salmon recipe is deliciously fresh and easy to make with Irish flavorings and baked in a foil packet on a sheet pan.
+This Irish Baked Salmon recipe is deliciously fresh, easy to make, and infused with Irish flavorings, and it's baked in a foil packet on a sheet pan.
 The drizzle of Dill Cream Sauce, which almost makes itself, is utterly divine and easy.

 With an extensive coastline and abundant rivers, Ireland is known for its delicious sea trout and salmon.
 This easy salmon recipe takes its cue from Irish flavorings and ingredients.

-And makes it a perfect candidate for St. Patrick’s Day.
-For while we’ll always love Easy One Pot Corned Beef and Cabbage or Instant Pot Corned Beef and Cabbage or even Irish Pub Skillet Dublin Coddle, it’s nice to change it up once in a while.
+And makes it a perfect candidate for St. Patrick's Day.
+While we'll always love Easy One Pot Corned Beef and Cabbage or even Irish Pub Skillet Dublin Coddle, it's nice to change it up once in a while.

 For me, March is about digging deep into our Emerald Isle ancestral lines, brewing Irish Breakfast Tea, and baking Irish Soda Bread.
-All the while loving the season as our own grass begins to green and tiny bulbs begin emerging from winter’s soil.
+All the while, loving the season as our own grass begins to green and tiny bulbs emerge from winter's soil.

 If you love Irish Pub Food, this easy-to-make salmon dish is one you'll most definitely want to try!

-What to Love About Baked Salmon in Foil
+Three Reasons You'll Love Baked Salmon in Foil

 - It's the easiest, softest, juiciest, most delicious salmon recipe... ever.